How to Choose a Genetic Test

 - Likelihood to give a result - The likelihood that a test will give someone a result (without knowing what their symptoms are), also called the “diagnostic yield”, increases from Microarrays to WGS: Microarrays < gene panel < WES < WGS

 - Cost: - Here, we need to differentiate between pure material cost and the cost that the respective provider is charging its customers.
 The cost of material usually follows the same order as the likelihood of success: Microarrays < gene panel < WES < WGS

 As for the cost to patients, it dramatically depends on how the individual lab is pricing the test and what insurance you have.
 The price you see as a customer barely ever has much to do with how much it costs a lab to run the test.
 This also depends on a couple more factors, for example, whether diagnostic interpretation or genetic counseling are included in the package.
 However, keep the hierarchy and included services in mind when comparing providers.

 Which factors are important for choosing the right provider?

-Getting a clinical-grade result report with genetic counseling is, unfortunately, not cheap yet.
-Here are two ways to access testing:
+- Cost: Getting a clinical-grade result report with genetic counseling is, unfortunately, not cheap yet.

 Right now, most providers will still order a microarray or a gene panel for most conditions.
 WES or WGS are only ordered when no results are found.
 That is changing.
 For neurodevelopmental conditions, for example, a large consortium of scientists and doctors from Boston Children’s Hospital just changed their guidelines to say that WES should be the first diagnostic test done for individuals with neurodevelopmental disorders.
 This is also why we chose WES as a platform for our test.
 We also think that it is currently the best balance between diagnostic yield and cost.